gchurch/ASP.NET-eShop/README.md

 ## Database

 The application data is stored in an SQL Server database.
 Entity Framework Core is used to work with the database.
+I have used migrations to update the database schema.
+LINQ is used to make queries to the database.
+Products that are created on the site are stored in the database.
+The Razor front end application stores the basket information for each user in the database.

 ## Testing